JUNIOR HIGH ACADEMY EXPECTATIONS

 Kingdom of God: When will the Kingdom come?

-Catholic Social Teaching: How can we preserve the dignity and rights?
+Catholic Social Teaching: How can we preserve the dignity and rights of all people?

 Seasonal: What do we celebrate in the Church year?